 Why would the ADA take the side of soft drinks?
 Were our nation's nutritionists worried that kids weren't getting enough sugar?
 Hardly.
 "A lot of members at the ADA were upset about that fact sheet," Wootan says.
 The fine print tells the real story: "Straight Facts About Beverage Choices" was sponsored by the National Soft Drink Association.

 Once again, money talked.
-Just as schools took cash from Coke and Pepsi to keep their library shelves stocked, "organizations need money to put out educational materials," said JoAnn Hattner, R.D., a nutritionist with Stanford University and a spokesperson for the ADA.
+Just as schools took cash from Coke and Pepsi to keep their library shelves stocked, "organizations need money to put out educational materials," said JoAnn Hattner, R.D., owner of Hattner Nutrition and a former consultant to Stanford University and spokesperson for the ADA.
 "In all honesty, it's hard to find anything good to say about soda except that it tastes good."

 It turned out that the soft drink association paid the ADA $25,000 for the now-retired soda "fact sheet," which appeared as an advertisement in the back of the ADA's magazine, the Journal of the American Dietetic Association.
 The industry-sponsored fact sheet was also posted on the soft drink association's Web site, under the ADA's banner, leaving the impression that the dietetic association endorses soda consumption.

 The sheet downplayed soda's role in obesity and type 2 diabetes and implied that soda provides good hydration.
 Although soda contains phosphorous, which may undermine calcium in the bones, the fact sheet pointed out that phosphorous is also found in milk and beef.
 While it encourages moderate consumption, the fact sheet placed soda squarely into a healthy diet.
 "Regular carbonated soft drinks contain calories; milk and juice contain calories, vitamins and minerals -- all beverages can have a place in a well-balanced eating pattern."